fulrich/test-charged/README.md

 #### Basic Generators
 All basic generators conform to the SizeApi which defines 5 default generation sizes:

-*  tiny - Smallest set of data.
+*  tiny: Smallest set of data.
-*  short - Data is still readable but larger than tiny.
+*  short: Data is still readable but larger than tiny.
-*  default - If you don't know what to use, use this.
+*  default: If you don't know what to use, use this.
-*  big - Data is big.
+*  big: Data is big.
 Not human readable.
-*  huge - Largest possible data generation.
+*  huge: Largest possible data generation.

 ##### String
 Below are the provided basic string generators.